gbinal/p-o-d.github.com/implementation-guide.md

 ## 2) Create and maintain a public data inventory
 *[Due by 10/9/13]*

-Maintain a publicly accessible listing of all datasets maintained by your agency, sans any non-public datasets, for harvesting by a central Data.gov search engine and the public at-large.
+Maintain a publicly accessible listing of all datasets maintained by your agency, sans any non-public datasets, for harvesting by a central Data.gov search engine and the public at large.

 ### A) Minimum Required for Compliance